 We naturally follow others, especially in unfamiliar situations.
 This is even more the case with an identifiable and / or aspirational group.

-Those in control or whom we look up to can provide reassuring guidance in uncertain times.
+Those either in control or more generally whom we look up to can provide reassuring guidance as to the path ahead in uncertain times.

 Statements that are easier to understand are more believable